Crown Jewel (2019): Preliminary matches

 The actual pay-per-view opened with Brock Lesnar (accompanied by Paul Heyman) defending the WWE Championship against Cain Velasquez (accompanied by Rey Mysterio).
-After the two traded strikes, Velasquez went for the ground and pound, but Lesnar forced Velasquez to submit to the "Kimura Lock" to retain the title.
+After the two traded strikes, Velasquez went for the ground and pound, but Lesnar forced Velasquez to submit to the Kimura Lock to retain the title.
 After the match, Lesnar kept the hold applied until Mysterio struck Lesnar with a chair.
 Lesnar threw Mysterio out of the ring and struck Velasquez with the chair.
-Lesnar performed an "F-5" on Velasquez onto the chair.
+Lesnar performed an F-5 on Velasquez onto the chair.
 Mysterio struck Lesnar with a chair, forcing Lesnar to retreat.

 Next was the tag team turmoil match for the Best in the World WWE Tag Team World Cup.
-The teams of Dolph Ziggler & Robert Roode and Lucha House Party (Lince Dorado and Gran Metalik, accompanied by Kalisto) started the match.
-Roode performed a "Glorious DDT" on Dorado to eliminate Lucha House Party.
-The next team to enter was Curt Hawkins and Zack Ryder, who were eliminated quickly by Ziggler and Roode following a "Spinebuster/Zig-Zag" combination on Ryder.
+The teams of Dolph Ziggler and Robert Roode and Lucha House Party (Lince Dorado and Gran Metalik, accompanied by Kalisto) started the match.
+Roode performed a Glorious DDT on Dorado to eliminate Lucha House Party.
+The next team to enter was Curt Hawkins and Zack Ryder, who were eliminated quickly by Ziggler and Roode following a Spinebuster/Zig-Zag combination on Ryder.
 Next was Heavy Machinery (Otis and Tucker).
-Otis and Tucker performed a "Compactor" on Ziggler to eliminate him and Roode.
-The New Day (Big E and Kofi Kingston) then entered and eliminated Heavy Machinery after the “Midnight Hour" on Tucker.
+Otis and Tucker performed a Compactor on Ziggler to eliminate him and Roode.
+The New Day (Big E and Kofi Kingston) then entered and eliminated Heavy Machinery after the Midnight Hour on Tucker.
+The sixth team was Curtis Axel and Bo Dallas, who were eliminated after Big E performed a Big Ending on Axel.
 The seventh team to enter were SmackDown Tag Team Champions The Revival (Scott Dawson and Dash Wilder), who attacked The New Day after being eliminated by them.
 The penultimate team to enter was The O.C.
-(Luke Gallows and Karl Anderson), who eliminated The New Day after performing the "Magic Killer" on Kingston.
+(Luke Gallows and Karl Anderson), who eliminated The New Day after performing the Magic Killer on Kingston.
 The final team to enter were Raw Tag Team Champions The Viking Raiders (Erik and Ivar).
-Gallows and Anderson performed "Magic Killer" on Erik to win the match and the Tag Team World Cup trophy.
+Gallows and Anderson performed Magic Killer on Erik to win the match and the Tag Team World Cup trophy.

 After that, Mansoor faced Cesaro.
-After a back and forth match, Mansoor performed a "Moonsault" on Cesaro to win.
+After a back and forth match, Mansoor performed a Moonsault on Cesaro to win.
 Following the match, Mansoor delivered an emotional heartfelt speech to his home country.